 Web & Cloud storage policy Use cases Web domains 1 None I don't want to store any information related to web domains.
 Domains and web requests is discarded.
 2 Services only + I want to monitor internal or external web services like saleforce.com, office365.
-Storage is discarded unless related to a configured web-based service. () 3 AII + I want to discover all web applications used in my company.+ I want to see if there are any Every domains and web requests are stored.
-But the visibility can be security breach in my company restricted and depends on user privileges. () ()
+Storage is discarded unless related to a configured web-based service. () 3 All + I wa applic + I wa + I want to discover all web applications used in my company. + I want to see if there are any security breach in my company Every domains and web requests are stored.
+But the visibility can be restricted and depends on user privileges. () ()

-(\) If a web service is created, the underlying web request and domains are stored and there are no restriction on visibility.
+() If a web service is created, the underlying web request and domains are stored and there are no restriction on visibility.

-(\\) If a web request is NOT defined in a service, its access will be restricted.
+() If a web request is NOT defined in a service, its access will be restricted.